Customer Feedback Management: Definition, Importance, Steps

 The next step is to bring about those changes that will improve the customer experience.
 You can simplify this process by putting all the action items in their prioritized order on a live roadmap.
 A roadmap keeps everyone on the same page and aligns the organizational efforts.

-As new features are released, it is the responsibility of the product manager to keep an eye on the product’s key performance indicators (KPIs) through customer feedback management software.
-Data such as session duration, session frequency, etc., are easy to track and draw insights from.
+As new features are released, the product manager is responsible for keeping an eye on the product’s key performance indicators (KPIs) through customer feedback management software.
+Product KPIs, such as session duration and frequency, are easy to track and draw insights from.

 The customer feedback management solution provided by Zeda.io gets you data from user analytics tools such as Mixpanel and Google Data Studio so that you can do it all in one place.

-Moreover, you will find the most insights in this step.
-You will learn things like which channel is the best for you to collect feedback, which segment of your customers is your ideal audience, or whether you should choose a new customer feedback management software.
+Furthermore, this step provides the most insights.
+You will learn things like which channel is best for collecting feedback, which segment of your customers is your ideal audience, or whether you should choose new customer feedback management software.

 Summing up